netdata/netdata/collectors/python.d.plugin/nvidia_smi/README.md

 Monitors performance metrics (memory usage, fan speed, pcie bandwidth utilization, temperature, etc.) using `nvidia-smi` cli tool.

+> **Warning**: this collector does not work when the Netdata Agent is [running in a container](https://learn.netdata.cloud/docs/agent/packaging/docker).

 ## Requirements and Notes